Eribulin and Pembrolizumab in Treating Patients with Soft Tissue Sarcomas

 - Participants who have had standard chemotherapy or radiotherapy within 3 weeks prior to entering the study

-- Participants who have not recovered from adverse events (grade 2 or higher toxicities) due to agents administered, radiotherapy, or surgery more than 3 weeks earlier, with the exception of alopecia
+- Participants who have not recovered from adverse events (grade 2 or higher toxicities) due to agents administered, radiotherapy, or surgery, with the exception of alopecia and anemia

 - Participants who are currently participating in or have participated in a study of an investigational agent or have used an investigational device within 3 weeks prior to the first dose of study treatment * Note: Participants who have entered the follow-up phase of an investigational study may participate as long as it has been 3 weeks after the last dose of the previous investigational agent